Skip to main content

 Space

-id string* space ID spcX9P2xUcKst
+id string*

-isAdmin boolean whether the current requesting user is the main administrator of this station true
+whether the current requesting user is the admin of the space

-Get the list of spaces
+Get the List of Spaces

 Example requests for cURL, Javascript SDK are provided in the area on the right for your reference.